intellisec/lasershark/measurements/README.md

 # Plotting Hardware Measurements

-This section of the repository enables you generate various plots to visualize hardware characteristics as used for the LaserShark attacks.
+This section of the repository enables you to generate various plots to visualize hardware characteristics as used for the LaserShark attacks.

 ## Dependencies